Kathryn Bond Stockton: Awards and honors

-Self
+Stockton has received fellowships from Wesleyan University, Brown University, and the University of Utah.

-Aside from specific awards and honors, Stockton has received fellowships from Wesleyan University, Brown University, and the University of Utah (1990, 1991, 1997, 2001, 2006, 2011, and 2012).
-She has also received various prizes from Brown University, Yale Divinity School, and the University of Connecticut.
+For her teaching and scholarship, she has received the University of Utah's Rosenblatt Prize for Excellence and Ramona W. Cannon Award for Teaching Excellence in the Humanities, the National Organization for Women's Lifetime Achievement Award, and the Modern Language Association's Crompton-Noll Prize.

-Her teaching and scholarship has earned her numerous awards, including the University of Utah's Rosenblatt Prize for Excellent, Ramona W. Cannon Award for Teaching Excellence in the Humanities, the National Organization for Women's Lifetime Achievement Award and the Modern Language Association's Crompton-Noll Prize.
+Her books Beautiful Bottom, Beautiful Shame and The Queer Child, or Growing Sideways in the Twentieth Century were both finalists for the Lambda Literary Award for LGBTQ+ Studies.

 In 2015, she was honored with Equality Utah’s Allies Award.